microsoft/datashaper/javascript/react/docs/react.api.md

     Tables = "tables"
 }

-// Warning: (ae-missing-release-tag) "Lookup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Lookup: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "LookupDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const LookupDescription: React.FC<StepDescriptionProps>;

 // Warning: (ae-forgotten-export) The symbol "ManageStepsProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "ManageSteps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const ManageSteps: React_2.FC<ManageStepsProps>;

-// Warning: (ae-missing-release-tag) "Merge" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Merge: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "MergeDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const MergeDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "NoParameters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const NoParameters: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "NoParametersDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const NoParametersDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "OneHot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const OneHot: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "OneHotDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const OneHotDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "Orderby" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Orderby: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "OrderbyDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const OrderbyDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "otherInputNames" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function otherInputNames(step: Step): string[];

-// Warning: (ae-missing-release-tag) "Pivot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Pivot: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "PivotDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const PivotDescription: React.FC<StepDescriptionProps>;

 // Warning: (ae-missing-release-tag) "PrepareDataFull" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //